markstringer-dti/markstringer-dti.github.io/dti.md

 Person 2: Humph.
 Fine.

 Generally in improvisation these kinds of responses are not recommended?
 Why because they "block" the scene moving forward.
 They don't build on it and move it forward.
-The poodle response is completely trying to negate the "offer" of the cabbage, utterly ruining any chance unfolding of a couple who learn to fly on the wings of their flatulence or another possible story of the dangers of living with Kimchi that becomes sentient.
+The poodle response is completely trying to negate the "offer" of the cabbage, utterly ruining any chance unfolding of a couple who learn to fly on the wings of their own farts or another possible story of the dangers of living with Kimchi that becomes self-aware.

 The second answer "Hmph.
 Fine."
 Is perhaps even more dangerous to a good story because it just goes nowhere, what's really happening in such a situation is that the person who is speaking is scared.
 They feel out of control, so they're doing that absolute minimum possible, even though the result of this is very boring to watch, not very nice to their fellow performers and kind of defeats the whole object of improv.